Sacituzumab Govitecan and Talazoparib for the Treatment of Stage IV Triple-Negative Breast Cancer

 - Ability to understand and the willingness to sign a written informed consent document.
 Patient has signed the informed consent (ICF) prior to any screening procedures being performed and is able to comply with protocol requirements

-- At least 2 weeks beyond treatment (chemotherapy, targeted therapy, immunotherapy, and/or radiation therapy) or major surgery and recovered from all acute toxicities (adverse events from prior anti-cancer agents need to be grade 1 or lower; grade 2 alopecia or peripheral neuropathy is permitted)
+- At least 2 weeks beyond treatment (chemotherapy, targeted therapy, immunotherapy, and/or radiation therapy) or major surgery from cycle 1 day 1 (C1D1) and recovered from all acute toxicities (adverse events from prior anti-cancer agents need to be grade 1 or lower; grade 2 alopecia or peripheral neuropathy is permitted; grade 2 or higher adverse events that are not clinically significant permitted, after approval of principal investigator)

 - Absolute neutrophil count >= 1.5 x 10^9/L